 Departments

-The college of nursing is headed under the able leadership of Rev. Sr. Sajitha Moothedan.
+The college of nursing is under the able leadership of Rev. Sr. Sajitha Moothedan, assisted by the Vice Principal PG – Dr. Bindhu Mathew.

-• Fundamentals of nursing – Prof. Susan Kumar
+• Fundamentals of Nursing – Prof. Susan Kumar

 Fundamentals of nursing department is directed towards teaching the basic principles and procedures of nursing.
 The course highlights the significance of the fundamental needs of humans and competence in fundamental skills as prerequisites to providing extensive nursing care.

-• Medical surgical nursing- Prof. Dr. Bindhu Mathew
+• Medical Surgical Nursing- Prof. Dr. Bindhu Mathew

 Medical surgical nursing : The MSN department strives towards imparting skills and clinical competencies in adult patients with medical and surgical conditions.